turbot/steampipe-plugin-azure/docs/tables/azure_compute_disk_metric_write_ops_daily.md

-# Table: azure_compute_disk_metric_write_ops_hourly
+# Table: azure_compute_disk_metric_write_ops_daily

 GCP Monitoring Metrics provide data about the performance of your systems.
-The `azure_compute_disk_metric_write_ops_hourly` table provides metric statistics at 60 minute intervals for the most recent 1 year.
+The `azure_compute_disk_metric_write_ops_daily` table provides metric statistics at 1 hour intervals for the most recent 1 year.

 ## Examples